nepada/security-annotations/README.md

 Securing presenter `action<>` (or `render<>`) methods is not sufficient!
 All it takes is a one general route in your router, e.g. a very common `Route('<presenter>/<action>')`, and anyone may successfully submit the form by sending POST request to `/secured/foo` URL.

 You should always check user's permissions when creating the component.
-To make your life easier there is `TSecuredComponents` trait that calls the standard `Nette\Application\UI\Component::checkRequirements()` method before calling the component factory.
-Combining it with `TSecurityAnnotations` it allows you to control access to components via annotations on `createComponent<>` methods.
+To make your life easier there is `SecuredComponents` trait that calls the standard `Nette\Application\UI\Component::checkRequirements()` method before calling the component factory.
+Combining it with `SecurityAnnotations` it allows you to control access to components via annotations on `createComponent<>` methods.

 ### Customizing access validators

 All access validators are configured in `validators` section of the extension configuration:
 - To disable any of the default rules set the validator to `false`.
-- You can also define your own validators, i.e. services implementing `Nepada\SecurityAnnotations\AccessValidators\IAccessValidator` interface.
+- You can also define your own validators, i.e. services implementing `Nepada\SecurityAnnotations\AccessValidators\AccessValidator` interface.

 ```yaml
 securityAnnotations: